Marel hf. (also referred to as the “company”) is committed to the general principles of good corporate governance.

 Sub-committee members are appointed by the Board of Directors for a term of one year, in accordance with the rules of each sub-committee adopted by the Board.

 The Audit Committee is composed of either three or four members of the Board of Directors, unless the Board decides otherwise.
 The majority of the Audit Committee shall be independent of the company and its external auditors.
 At least one member of the Audit Committee shall be independent of shareholders that hold 10% or more of the total share capital of the company.
 The members of the Audit Committee shall possess the knowledge and expertise needed to perform the tasks of the Audit Committee.
 At least one Member of the Audit Committee shall have solid knowledge and experience in the field of financial statements or auditing.
-Its field of work includes monitoring Marel’s financial status and evaluating the company’s internal monitoring and risk management systems, management reporting on finances, whether laws and regulations are followed, and the work of the company’s statutory auditors.
+Its field of work includes monitoring Marel’s financial status and evaluating the company’s internal monitoring and risk management systems, management reporting on finances, whether laws and regulations are followed, and the work of the company’s internal and statutory auditors.

 Arni Oddur Thordarson took over as CEO of Marel in November 2013.
 He has extensive international business experience within the industrial sector.
 Thordarson has served on the Board of Directors of Marel since 2005, majority of the time as Chairman.
-He has an MBA from IMD Business School in Switzerland and a Cand.Oecon in Business Administration from the University of Iceland.
+He has an MBA degree from IMD Business School in Switzerland and a Cand.Oecon degree in Business Administration from the University of Iceland.

 The principal duties of the CEO are as follows: